salbrec/seqQscorer/README.md

 # Machine Learning Quality Assessment of NGS Data

-seqQscorer is a python implementation that handles quality statistics or report summaries (quality features) as input to calculate a probability of an input NGS sample to be of low quality.
-This probability is calculated with pre-trained classification models.
+seqQscorer is a python implementation that takes quality statistics or report summaries (quality features) as input to calculate a probability of an input NGS sample to be of low quality.
+This probability is calculated with classification models from supervised machine learning.
 The quality features are derived from FastQ and BAM files as shown in the Figure below and described in detail in our [preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/768713v2).

 The following figure describes the workflow implemented to receive and preprocess NGS data from ENCODE and applying a grid-search to find the optimal classification model.
 The optimization depends on the experimental context (species or assay) and the quality features that are provided by the user.
 Already computed classification models are not available in the github repository.
-However, the software contains settings for an over all well-performing genereic model and multiple more specialized models, that can be trained with the ENCODE data given or new data.
+However, the software contains settings for an over all well-performing generic model and multiple more specialized models, that can be trained with the ENCODE data given or new data.
 The first time a model is needed, it is trained and serialized into the folder `models`.
-Afterwards it is not necessary to compute it again.
-Note, seqQscorer trains models on the preprocessed ENCODE data (in utils) as described in the article.
+Note, the model training is done within seconds and afterwards it is not necessary to train again.
+The models are trained on the preprocessed ENCODE data (in utils) as described in the article.

-Just as a brief description for the feature sets.
+For more details we refer to our research article, however, this paragraph provides a brief description for the feature sets.
 The *RAW* features are derived with FastQC and contain essentially its report summary.
 The *MAP* features are the mapping statistics from a Bowtie2 alignment.
 From this alignment, the feature sets *LOC* and *TSS* are derived that describe the distribution of reads in genomic regions with certain functionalities respectively the distribution of reads close to TSS positions.
 For the latter feature sets the Bioconductor packages ChIPseeker and ChIPpeakAnno are used.

 Additionally the script `deriveFeatureSets.py` is available in this repository.
 It allows the user to preprocess all quality feature sets that are needed to properly run seqQscorer and provides the results in an already readable way for seqQscorer.
 An example for its usage is provided below.